doczjs/docz/examples/with-gatsby-remark-vscode/README.md

 ]
 ```

 3. By now your site should be broken, you still need to tell docz not to try to render code blocks with prism (to leave it to gatsby-remark-vscode).
-To do that you will need to shadow the `pre` and `code` components passed down to the MDXProvider.
-So create a file `src/gatsby-theme-docz/components/index.js` (original can be found [here](https://github.com/doczjs/docz/blob/master/core/gatsby-theme-docz/src/components/index.js)) and add to it :
+To do that you will need to remove the pre and code components passed down to the MDXProvider by creating a file `src/gatsby-theme-docz/components/index.js` (original can be found [here](https://github.com/doczjs/docz/blob/master/core/gatsby-theme-docz/src/components/index.js)) and add to it :

 ```js
 import * as headings from 'gatsby-theme-docz/src/components/Headings'